MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/msi-deployment.md

 Install Microsoft Teams using MSI
 =================================

 To use System Center Configuration Manager, or Group Policy, or any third-party distribution mechanisms for broad deployment, Microsoft has provided MSI files (both [32-bit](https://aka.ms/teams32bitmsi) and [64-bit](https://aka.ms/teams64bitmsi)) that admins can use for bulk deployment of Teams to select users or computers.
 Admins can use these files to remotely deploy Teams so that users do not have to manually download the Teams app.
 When deployed, Teams will auto launch for all users who sign in on that machine.
+(You can disable auto launch after installing the app.
+[See below](disable-auto-launch-for-the-msi-installer).)
 We recommend that you deploy the package to the computer, so all new users of the machine will also benefit from this deployment.

 > [!Note]
 > To learn more about SCCM, see [Introduction to System Center Configuration Manager](https://docs.microsoft.com/sccm/core/understand/introduction).